 Accreditation by Professional Coaching Associations.
 Choosing a program accredited by a professional coaching association will ensure training in the key competencies of coaching, as well as grounding in the ethical applications of coaching.

 Professional Coach Certification.
 Being certified as a coach is a process that requires a commitment and, more importantly, a clear niche goal.
-What kind of coach you will be and what environments you plan to practice in will determine the necessity of certification.
+What kind of coach you wish to be and the environments you plan to practice in, will determine the necessity of certification.
 Many business professionals do not require certification because their goal is building a powerful leadership methodology, while others devote themselves professionally as coaches.
-For the professional coach, certification is a quality guarantee of their service.
+For the professional coach, certification is the quality guarantee of your service.

 A Systemic Approach.
-A good coaching program will also include a systemic approach which puts the individual client in the context of the organization and environment they work in.
+A good coaching program needs to include a systemic approach, which puts the individual client in the context of the organization and environment they work in.

 Exploration of Belief Structure.
-Coaching is not only about encouraging your client to achieve their goals, it also provides a frame to reflect deeply on those goals and the beliefs they are forged from.
+Coaching is not only about encouraging your client to achieve their goals, it also provides a container for reflecting deeply on those goals and the beliefs they have forged from.
 Coaching supports the client to learn more about their primary reality (what they know about themselves) as well as to explore their secondary reality (aspects of themselves they are not so familiar with).